-#1 Personal finance is the best blogging niche in regards to making money, and the food blogging niche is not far behind.
+#1 Personal finance is the best blogging niche in terms of making money, and the food blogging niche is not far behind.

-While the personal finance and food niches were neck and neck in median monthly income, the personal finance niche had 30% more bloggers that had broken $2,000 in monthly income.
-This was from the first group of statistics where I looked at the percentage breakdown of bloggers that were making above $2000 per month by niche.
+While the personal finance and food niches were neck and neck in median monthly income, the personal finance niche had 30% more bloggers that had broken $2K in monthly income.
+This was found in the first group of statistics, where I looked at the percentage breakdown by niche of bloggers that were making above $2K per month.

-I created an equation to include the median blogging income and the percentage of blogs making at least $2,000 per month.
-This weighted equation would yield the answer to one of them most asked question by bloggers.
+I created an equation to take into account the median blogging income and the percentage of blogs making at least $2K per month.
+This weighted equation would yield the answer to one of the most-asked questions by bloggers.

 Which niche is the easiest one to make money in?

 The equation gave each niche a score between 0 and 100.
-A score of 100 would be the easiest path to making the most money.
+The closest score to 100 would signify the easiest path to making the most money.

 And here are the final results.

-Personal finance was at the top of the mountain as I expected.
-The real surprise was the marketing niche ended up being number three on the list.
-This was in spite of the fact that it was dead last in median income.
+Personal finance was at the top of the mountain, as I expected.
+The real surprise was that the marketing niche ended up being number three on this list, in spite of the fact that it came in dead last in median income.

 This is why you have to look at all sides of the research before jumping to a quick conclusion.

-#2 The marketing niche has an easy path to the $2k/month tipping point, but it is tough sailing after that.
+#2 The marketing niche has an easy path to the $2K/month tipping point, but it’s tough sailing after that.

-The marketing niche ranked number two in overall percentage makeup of bloggers making at least $2000 per month.
-In the median income, it ranked last.
+The marketing niche ranked number two in overall percentage makeup of bloggers making at least $2K per month.
+But in the median income, it ranked last.
 This is due to two facts about the marketing niche.

-The first fact is that most people are willing to pay a premium for a marketing course or product.
-A marketing blog only needs to make a couple of sales each month to breach $2000.
-Most marketing related courses start at $797 and go all the way up to $3000.
-In comparison, it is pretty hard for a food blogger to sell a $3000 course to their audience.
+The first is that most people are willing to pay a premium for a marketing course or product.
+A marketing blog only needs to make a couple of sales each month to breach $2,000.
+Most marketing-related courses start at $797 and go all the way up to $3,000.
+In comparison, it is pretty hard for a food blogger to sell a $3,000 course to their audience.

 The second fact is that the marketing niche is very saturated because of the intense amount of competition.
-If you do a closed quotes Google search for “marketing blog” versus “personal finance blog,” then you can see there are over 500% more results returned for the “marketing blog” search.
-This heavy level of competition makes it hard to build your traffic and email list.
-Hence forth, keeping marketing bloggers from breaking out into the next income level.
-This is why the median income was the lowest out of the group.
+If you do a closed-quotes Google search for “marketing blog” versus “personal finance blog,” you will see there are over 500% more results returned for the “marketing blog” search.
+This heavy level of competition makes it hard to increase your traffic and build your email list—thereby hindering a lot of marketing bloggers from breaking out into the next income level.
+This is why their median income was the lowest out of the group.